The Supreme Guide to LPR Causes & Treatment

 SIBO has once been described as “quack” or pseudo-science.
 But LPR research started the same way.
 Today more and more diseases are being linked to SIBO, and it is becoming an accepted concept in the medical community.

 Whether SIBO is related to LPR is still a polarizing question.
-It is worth trying to see whether an anti-SIBO diet – like the Fast Tract Diet – helps you.
+It is worth testing whether an anti-SIBO diet helps you.
+Note that many SIBO diets tend do be overly complicated and confusing.
+The book linked above is the only one I can recommend at this point.

 Treatment Options are Plentiful